letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 The client needs to respond with information to complete the challenges.
 To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" dictionary.
-For example, if the client wishes to complete the "simpleHttps" challenge, it needs to provide the "path" component.
+For example, if the client wishes to complete the "simpleHttp" challenge, it needs to provide the "path" component.
 (This is also the stage where the client should perform any actions required by the challenge.)

 The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI or the new-authorization URI).
 This allows the client to send information only for challenges it is responding to.

-For example, if the client were to respond to the "simpleHttps" challenge in the above authorization, it would send the following request:
+For example, if the client were to respond to the "simpleHttp" challenge in the above authorization, it would send the following request:

 ~~~~~~~~~~